Please note that the printed version of this page will include opening times and other useful information for each property/event.

 Access Information: There are toilets on site.
 The pathways are level but areas of the site surrounding graves are often uneven and not wheelchair or pushchair friendly.

 Additional Information: Max 10 people per tour/session.
+Grave Walks will leave at 11am and 1.30pm prompt from the Lodge on the main drive.
 Brandwood End Cemetery is also home to a wonderful selection of over 1500 trees that line its pathways.

 Directions: Brandwood End Cemetery has a walking entrance from Broad Lane and vehicle access from Woodthorpe Rd.
 The event will be focused along the main drive that connects these 2 gates.